You can get past an ATS by ensuring you CV is easy to scan, has keywords that match the job description and aligns with the software’s parsing engine.

 Read the job advert to find the all important keywords

 Job adverts are an excellent source for finding those competencies that the employer wants.
+Spot the key words in the job advert and use them in your CV.
 Read them carefully, make a list, and then mirror these in your CV.

 Keyword optimization